Tuition and Fees

 ||No refund during the third class day and thereafter

-The number of class days is counted from the first official class day of the University each semester, not the meeting days of a particular class.
+The number of class days is counted from the first official class day of the semester, not the first meeting day of a particular class.

-A student dropping a course or courses yet remaining enrolled in the University in other courses for the semester may be subject to a refund of applicable tuition and fees as follows:
+A student dropping a course or courses who remains enrolled in other courses for the semester may be subject to a refund of applicable tuition and fees as follows:

 ||Ten Weeks or Longer Term: